Blog post

 Alessandro Turco

 Alessandro Turco has a PhD in Applied Math from the International School of Advanced Studies (SISSA) of Trieste and a Master in Management from the School of Management of Milan Polytechnic (MIP).
-He has been working for ESTECO SpA for ten years, starting as a researcher for the Numerical Method Group.
-He is now the project manager of Cardanit, the BPM solution from ESTECO.
+He worked for ESTECO SpA for ten years, starting as a researcher for the Numerical Method Group and then moved to project manager of Cardanit.

 Alessandro Turco has a PhD in Applied Math from the International School of Advanced Studies (SISSA) of Trieste and a Master in Management from the School of Management of Milan Polytechnic (MIP).
-He has been working for ESTECO SpA for ten years, starting as a researcher for the Numerical Method Group.
-He is now the project manager of Cardanit, the BPM solution from ESTECO.
+He worked for ESTECO SpA for ten years, starting as a researcher for the Numerical Method Group and then moved to project manager of Cardanit.

 Streamlining IT processes with BPMN